shaliulab/idtrackerai/README.md

 Review the license agreement by pressing ENTER and accept the terms typing "yes".

 Then you will be asked to confirm the location of the installation.
 Press ENTER to continue with the default installation.
 Finally you will be asked to prepend the install location to PATH in your .bashrc file.
 Type "yes" to continue with the default installation.

 At the end of the installation close the terminal and open a new one.

 ### Installation

-Using the terminal download the file [install.sh](https://gitlab.com/polavieja_lab/idtrackerai/raw/write_setup/install.sh) using the following command.
+Using the terminal, download the file [install.sh](https://gitlab.com/polavieja_lab/idtrackerai/raw/write_setup/install.sh) using the following command.

     wget https://gitlab.com/polavieja_lab/idtrackerai/raw/write_setup/install.sh